10 Traits All Successful Entrepreneurs Share

 Unafraid to take risks

 Some of the most successful entrepreneurs took major risks, and they paid off in a big way.
 Shark Tank’s Barbara Corcoran turned a $1,000 loan into a $5 billion-dollar real estate business that she sold for $66 million back in 2001.

-When most people hear the word “risk” they relate it to a financial risk, but in the case of Corcoran, the initial financial investment wasn’t very risky.
+When most people hear the word “risk,” they relate it to a financial risk, but in Corcoran's case, the initial financial investment wasn’t itself particularly risky.
 The risk came into play when she went all in, devoting 100 percent to making her business work with such a small amount of seed capital.
-Many would assume it isn’t possible to start a business with very little money, but those who aren’t afraid to take risks don’t see things such as limited funding as a handicap.
+Many would assume it isn’t possible to start a business with very little money, but those who aren’t afraid to take risks don’t see limited funding as a handicap.

-Entrepreneurs that have a high level of confidence are able to get the job done even under the most stressful conditions.
+Entrepreneurs who have a high level of confidence are able to get the job done even under the most stressful conditions.
 They understand that big challenges breed big rewards.
-This is the same mentality that allows successful entrepreneurs to spot an opportunity when most just see a possible challenge.
-When most focus on the challenge, a successful entrepreneur focuses on the finish line and the end reward.
+This is the same mentality that allows successful entrepreneurs to spot an opportunity when most just see a challenge.
+Where most focus on that challenge, a successful entrepreneur focuses on the finish line and the end reward.

-You have to stay sharp, and that requires that you are constantly learning.
-Industries constantly change and evolve -- only those that are also growing through constant learning will stay ahead.
+You have to stay sharp, and that requires that you be constantly learning.
+Industries constantly change and evolve; Only those that are also growing through constant learning will stay ahead.
 You will always have competitors breathing down your neck trying to surpass you.
 There will always be someone claiming to be the next greatest thing.

 Understands failure is part of the game